FAI Hang Gliding and Paragliding Commission (CIVL)

 For any event:

-Take care to arrange some webpage where you will announce your event and local regulations.
-It can be your own website, or a social media event page, or any third party online service.
+Take care to arrange a webpage where you will announce your event and local regulations.
+CIVL offers you a free event management system https://civlcomps.org or you can use a third-party website or service.
 Important is to provide the public with free access to your local regulations and daily results.

 The earlier you apply for cat 2 status the earlier you can fill in your registration slots.